 Whether you’re experiencing a challenge in your personal life, working towards an achievement, or dealing with a work issue, kind words or an offer of help give you strength to move forward.

 As humans, we depend on each other.
-And while material support is helpful in the short-term, the feelings of worthiness and acceptance you receive when someone chooses to encourage you or stand with you in a situation will last a lifetime.
+And while material support can be critical in the short-term, the feelings of worthiness and acceptance you receive when someone chooses to encourage you or stand with you in a situation will last a lifetime.

 Whatever you provide is certainly a stabilizing factor in the midst of a hardship.
 Which is why the feeling of security created from knowing that someone was there to meet a need, is actually a form of moral support.

 Your generosities communicate your caring.
 Isn’t the fact that we matter something we all want to know?